 The debt ceiling is the federal government’s most important fiscal barometer, and it should be treated as a ceiling by enacting budgets that prevent increases in the debt to the point that it would risk breaching the ceiling.
 Such an attitude would also eliminate the need for the Treasury to undertake extraordinary measures.
 The Review Committee hopes the Debt Default Clock will help the public to read the immediacy of the danger by showing it in a clear and simple way how close the federal government is to default for reasons outside any statutory limit on the debt.
 Its purpose is to spur fiscal policy makers to change course before it’s too late.

 The Twelve Tests

 The Clock continuously measures twelve of the most relevant budget factors, or tests, each of which is framed as a simple yes-no question.
-At any given moment, the status of the twelve factors collectively determines the number of minutes from midnight the Clock stands at any point in time.
+At any given moment, the status of the twelve factors collectively determines the number of minutes from midnight the Clock stands at the point of its latest update.
 The number of minutes, of course, changes as time passes and new data is received.
-Each factor assesses, not just where things currently stand, including the dramatic changes having taken place since the February 2020 update, which are continuing, but also where things are projected to move over the course of the next ten years.
+Each factor assesses, not just where things currently stand, including the dramatic changes having taken place since the March 2021 update, which are continuing, but also where things are projected to move over the course of the next ten years.
 Each of the twelve tests is objective.
 None is arbitrary or influenced by opinion.

 Here are the twelve factors: